Cauliflower Curry Recipe (Curried Cauliflower)

 Cauliflower kurma

-How To Make Cauliflower Curry (Stepwise Photos)
+How to make Cauliflower Curry (Stepwise Photos)

 1. This step is optional & you may simply rinse the florets under running water and drain them.
 This step helps to get rid of small bugs or worms hidden in the florets.
 Heat 3 cups of water in a pot, until slightly hot to touch (not boiling hot).
 Add the cauliflower florets to the hot water and set aside for 5 mins.
 Later drain the water and rinse them under running water.
 Drain completely & set them aside.